Warning: this is personal.

-I spent the long weekend in September at a retreat at Omega Institute in Rhinebeck, New York.
+I spent a long weekend at a retreat at Omega Institute in Rhinebeck, New York.
 I experienced some of the Western world’s foremost devotional singers, Deva Premal & Miten, Krishna Das, and Jai Uttal, and others such as Nawang Khechog, C.C.
 White, Fanna-Fi-Allah Sufi Qawwali, and The Hanumen.
-And, while you may or may not have heard of them before, imagine a hippy-love-fest kinda vibe.
+And, while you may or may not have heard of them before, imagine a hippy-love-fest kinda’ vibe.

 Why I went

 I felt compelled to attend this four-day music and love fest both because it was called “the Yoga of Voice”, two things I am attracted to – Yoga and Voice… and because I listen to Deva Premal’s music daily.

 This weekend of devotional music opened my mind and heart to many things about myself.
 I was able to find my inner meter – something that has been lost in the hurry of daily life.
 I was able to find peace in regards to life questions I have grappled with for decades.
 And, I was able to find my voice, that is, my singing voice…something that I believed to be lost.

 Why I’m sharing this

 I’d have been remiss in not sharing a bit of my experience with you.
 I could write about many subjects around the topic of voiceovers and being a voice actor, but what I know for sure is the importance of hearing our inner voice and trusting what it says…and, therefore, a peak into my experience that will resonate through my personal life and my business.

 How it relates to my business